aws/aws-advanced-python-wrapper/docs/development-guide/Pipelines.md

 A plugin pipeline is an execution workflow achieving a specific goal.

 The plugin pipelines available in the driver are:
-- The connect pipeline.
+- The connect pipeline
 - The force_connect pipeline
-- The execute pipeline.
+- The execute pipeline
-- The host list provider pipeline.
+- The host list provider pipeline
-- The connection changed notification pipeline.
+- The connection changed notification pipeline
-- The host list changed notification pipeline.
+- The host list changed notification pipeline
-- The accepts strategy pipeline.
+- The accepts strategy pipeline
-- The get_host_info_by_strategy pipeline.
+- The get_host_info_by_strategy pipeline

 A plugin does not need to implement all pipelines.
 A plugin can implement one or more pipelines depending on its functionality.